 Now, Conduct an Ancestry DNA Raw Data Analysis

 After you have downloaded your Ancestry DNA raw data to your computer, the next step is to upload it to other analysis services.
-Below are three you can choose from.
+Below are two you can choose from.

 WeGene is a platform providing personal genetic testing and analysis services.
 Its report consists of ancestry analysis, genetic disease and health risk information, nutritional genomics, athletic and drug responses analysis, etc. The ancestry tests offer ancestry composition, paternal haplogroup, and maternal haplogroup reports.